caseyd03/HousingAssignment/README.md

 ### Part 1

-In `data.py`, a sample housing dataset has been provided.
+In `data.json`, a sample housing dataset has been provided.
+Each object in this data set acts as a person, containing important information like `Income`, `numberOfChildren`, and `disabilitySatus`.
+Here is an example piece of data: